Our Mongolia Mountain Bike Tours

 If you are bringing your own bike, talk to us about your arrival and departure dates to ensure that if you choose a trip with domestic flights, we have time to transfer your bike by road to and from Ulaanbaatar.

-You make your own pace although we suggest that at least a good level of physical fitness will be an asset.
+- Our bike routes are not about competition or physical endurance and you make your own pace although we suggest that at least a good level of physical fitness will be an asset.

-The weather will also impact on the terrain.
+- The weather will also impact on the terrain.
 At times there will be a strong headwind which can make for slow progress.
-Depending on your route and / or rainfall, there may be river crossings or crossings of wet areas but remember you have the vans if you don’t want the challenge.
+Depending on your route and / or rainfall, there may be river crossings or crossings of wet marshy areas but remember you have the vans if you don’t want the challenge.

 - Sleeping tents are VANGO Hurricane or Nemesis.
 Solo travellers get their own tent.